two-brothers/overcooked-api/README.md

 * a `404` error handler for undefined routes
 * a `500` error handler for unhandled errors in defined routes

+It also include mocha integration tests for the `/dummy` route

 ## Usage

 1. Run the `initialise.sh` script
-1. Use the npm script commands to build/serve the server
+1. Use the npm script commands to
+   * build/serve the server
+   * run the mocha tests